 - Optional: some abrasion from the lime peel (only for organic limes)

-Simmer water and sugar in equal parts in the pot for a short time.
-Alternatively, you can also make lautered sugar for stock, as it is used for different types of sorbet.
-Simply pour it into a bottle while it is still hot, store it in a cool place and consume it within approx. 2 weeks.
+In equal parts Water and sugar briefly in the Simmer pot.
+Alternatively, you can also make lauter sugar in stock, as it is used for various types of sorbet.
+Simply fill into a bottle while still hot, store in a cool place and consume within approx. 2 weeks.